Harper has 4 hits, 3 RBIs as Nationals rout Cardinals 14-6 (Apr 10, 2017) | FOX Sports

 Stephen Piscotty returned to St. Louis’ lineup after missing two games with a sore left knee and knocked in two runs.

+Cardinals starter Adam Wainwright (0-2) gave up six runs, five earned, and 11 hits over four-plus innings.

+”Sometimes you get your tail whooped and you’ve got to give some credit to the other side,” Wainwright said. ”They hit some good pitches.
+They hit some not-so-good pitches.”

-Wainwright failed to retire any of the three batters he faced during the Nationals’ three-run fifth, and exited after his 96th pitch, a 1-0 fastball that Drew belted to deep right for an RBI double that pulled Washington to 5-4.
+Wainwright failed to retire any of the three batters he faced as the Nationals took the lead with a three-run fifth.
+He exited after his 96th pitch, a 1-0 fastball that Drew belted to deep right for an RBI double that pulled Washington to 5-4.

 Matt Wieters followed with a tying single off Brett Cecil.
 Two batters later, Eaton delivered a go-ahead sacrifice fly.

-Washington added seven more runs in the eighth.
-The last two came on Harper’s two-out single that scorched past second baseman Kolten Wong and was not ruled an error because of a bad hop.
+Washington’s last two runs came in the eighth on Harper’s two-out single that scorched past second baseman Kolten Wong and was not ruled an error because of a bad hop.

+”When I was a kid there was so-called, `too hot to handle,”’ Baker said. ”And that ball was too hot to handle.
+That ball ate him up.”

 HARPER’S HUSTLE

 Harper slid into first base on his third hit, his belt coming loose as his body slammed against the infield clay on a bunt single in the sixth inning.
-In the seventh, the right fielder doubled off Matt Carpenter at first base on Piscotty’s lineout.
+In the seventh, the right fielder fired a throw to first to double up Carpenter on Piscotty’s lineout, then pumped his fist in celebration. ”That reminds me of my catching days and throwing guys out,” Harper said. ”That was a lot of fun.”

 TRAINER’S ROOM

-Cardinals: RHP Trevor Rosenthal (right lat strain) returned from the disabled list to strike out the side in the seventh.
-St. Louis manager Mike Matheny said he hopes to ease Rosenthal, the team’s closer for most of 2014-16, into higher-leverage situations. ”He’s not going to scare,” Matheny said. ”He’s going to handle any situation.
-The game will dictate what that opportunity will look like.”
+Cardinals: RHP Trevor Rosenthal (right lat strain) returned from the disabled list to strike out the side in the seventh. ”He was terrific,” manager Mike Matheny said. ”Perfect.
+He was effortless and the ball was jumping.”

-Nationals: Manager Dusty Baker said the decision to place SS Trea Turner (right hamstring strain) on the disabled list was made easier because of MLB’s new 10-day DL. ”I think baseball did one of the best things they’ve done in a long time,” Baker said of the rule change in the latest collective bargaining agreement, which cut the minimum DL stay from 15 days to 10 for non-concussion-related injuries.
+Nationals: Baker said the decision to place Turner on the DL was made easier because of MLB’s new, shorter, 10-day minimum stay. ”I think baseball did one of the best things they’ve done in a long time,” he said.

 UP NEXT